fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Zephyr is a well-known and supported embedded RTOS with a monolithic kernel written in C. It supports various devices ranging from Cortex-M to x86 CPUs.
-It's main benefits are IPv4, CoAP, and USB (including USB EEM) support which are required for communication with Fobnail token.
+It's main benefits are IPv4, CoAP, and USB (including USB EEM) support which are required for communication with Fobnail Token.
 Other benefits are listed [here](https://www.zephyrproject.org/benefits/).

 #### Running in DLME